Faustian Bargains

 "Underperformance by the banking sector always is a bad sign for markets and the economy; it suggests that the credit mechanism is clogged, with knock-on effects for the rest of the economy, that simple." - source Macronomics, August 2016.

-While in our musings we have on many times indicated that we expected lower recovery rates in the next credit downturn, the story surrounding the low recovery rate for Neiman Marcus is a good illustration we think of a “Faustian bargain”.
+While, in our musings, we have on many times indicated that we expected lower recovery rates in the next credit downturn, the story surrounding the low recovery rate for Neiman Marcus is a good illustration we think of a "Faustian bargain".

 - graph source DataGrapple.

 Back in 2019, Neiman added a provision to its debt-swap proposal that ties $4.7 billion in new debt to its CDS contracts in 2019 following the pressure from Hedge Fund Aurelius Capital Management.
-The triggering of the CDS means a big windfall for Aurelius Capital Management given they added language to its bond documents in 2019 that would make it easier to profit on bets against the retailer, especially if the company defaults or files for bankruptcy.
+The triggering of the CDS means a big windfall for Aurelius Capital Management, given they added language to its bond documents in 2019 that would make it easier to profit on bets against the retailer, especially if the company defaults or files for bankruptcy.
 Under the debt exchange, debt from Neiman Marcus Ltd LLC became obligations of both that entity and Neiman Marcus Group LLC.
-That created a lot more debt tied to the CDS, which in turn make payouts on the CDS much higher particularly with the recovery rate at 3.
-So yet another bingo day for Hedge Fund Aurelius Capital after making it big as well on Windstream.
+That created a lot more debt tied to the CDS, which in turn makes payouts on the CDS much higher particularly with the recovery rate at 3.
+So, yet another bingo day for Hedge Fund Aurelius Capital after making it big as well on Windstream.

 In March 2019, Bloomberg in their article entitled "Neiman Marcus Struck 'Devil's Bargain' With CDS Traders, Fund Says" interviewed Dan Kamensky, founder of hedge fund Marble Ridge Capital and he said this to Bloomberg at the time: